Why I am no longer pursuing wealth, "impact," or "success"

 One Board member had the brilliant idea to do a direct mail fundraising campaign to all the factories in Winnipeg that no one had heard of.
 He once drove through an industrial area of the city and realized how much money these businesses must be making, so he suggested driving down all the backstreets to take down the name and address of every one of these businesses.

-So I decided to play the success game.
+This left me all the more determined to play the success game.
 I was easily as “smart” as these Board members.
 I just needed to leverage that to build some wealth so I could start to put the formula in motion.

 Wealth = Impact